ajiteshdas/expert-fiesta/README.md

 # Deal Risk Radar (Streamlit)

-A tiny, HR-friendly demo that shows how AI can surface risk in sales conversations and deals.
+A demo that shows how AI can surface risk in sales conversations and deals.

 ## What it does
 - Upload a CSV of call transcripts/notes and basic deal fields